Buying a new graphics card (GPU) can be tough, especially if you aren’t familiar with all the nitty-gritty tech jargon involved.

 But for productivity…well, that’s another story.

-Whereas gaming needs to make use of standards like SLI in order to utilize multiple GPUs for rendering one scene, most editing and rendering apps are made with distributed workloads in mind.
+Whereas gaming needs to make use of standards like SLI to utilize multiple GPUs for rendering one scene, most editing and rendering apps are made with distributed workloads in mind.

-This means that not only do you not need the GPUs working in perfect harmony in order to benefit from having two cards at once, but that you’ll see an essentially-linear 2x performance improvement for adding another GPU to your workload!
+This means that not only do you not need the GPUs working in perfect harmony to benefit from having two cards at once but that you’ll see an essentially-linear 2x performance improvement for adding another GPU to your workload!

-Dual GPUs though isn’t the high-end.
-As adding more cards to your compatible system gives you a near linear performance increase in workloads such as 3D-GPU-Rendering, it is quite common for 3D-Artists to have HEDT PCs with up to 4 GPUs.
+Dual GPUs though aren’t the high-end.
+As adding more cards to your compatible system gives you a near-linear performance increase in workloads such as 3D-GPU-Rendering, it is quite common for 3D-Artists to have HEDT PCs with up to 4 GPUs.

 A short bit on Nvidia’s NVLINK:

-You will need NVLINK Bridges to connect two of your cards with each other.
+You will need NVLINK Bridges to connect two of your cards.

-Dual- / Mulit-GPU Setup for Video Editing in Adobe Premier Pro?
+Dual- / Multi-GPU Setup for Video Editing in Adobe Premiere Pro?

 Apart from the GPU, what about the rest of my system?